 Thames Valley District School Board Field Trip Forms

-If your school is part of the Thames Valley District School Board the Water Festival Coordinator will email you Field Trip Form 1A and 1B prior to the festival.
+If your school is part of the Thames Valley District School Board the Water Festival Coordinator will email you partially filled in Field Trip Forms prior to the festival.
 See below for the curriculum links.

 Please do not contact the bus companies.

 Teacher Orientation Sessions

 Teachers who have not attended the Festival in the past will be expected to attend a 45 minute Teacher Orientation Session on Tuesday, April 25 at 4:30 pm (online).
 Link to be sent out prior to the session.

 Please contact the Water Festival Coordinator to register for a Teacher Orientation Session.

 The Children's Water Festival will feature 50+ activity stations based around 5 themes: water conservation, water protection, water attitude, water science and water technology.

-May 11th is the French Day!
-Many of the stations will be available in French.
+May 11th is the Bilingual Day!
+Many of the stations will be available in English & French.
 Immersion and French First Language students welcome!